KurtBoehm/thesauros/ReadMe.md

 Its structure is somewhat inspired by the standard library with its functionality split into sub-libraries, each with its own umbrella header:

 - `algorithms`: Operations including tiled iteration in ascending/descending order, parallelizable inclusive prefix sum, and arbitrary-dimensional iteration.
-- `charconv`: Conversions to/from character stings, including converting a number to a string with static memory, parsing a string to an integer, escaping a string (in a way useful for `{{fmt}}` formatters), and decoding a Unicode string into Unicode code points.
+- `charconv`: Conversions to/from character stings, including converting a number to a string with static memory, parsing a string to an integer, escaping a string (in a way useful for `{fmt}` formatters), and decoding a Unicode string into Unicode code points.
 - `concepts`: C++20 concepts, including ones describing whether a type is complete and whether it only provides immutable access.
 - `containers`: A collection of general-purpose and more general containers, including:
   - Dynamic array types with support for default initialization (in contrast to e.g. `std::vector`).